 If you want to plant grocery store garlic, there are three things you should consider first before planting that may change your mind.

 Grocery store garlic tends to be in fairly poor conditions once it is made available to customers.
 It has usually been stored for a very long time (sometimes over a year) before being sold, is very dry and is sometimes sprayed with chemicals in order to delay sprouting or to control pests.

 This means that it makes for very poor quality seed stock.
 Cloves that are planted are often weak and struggle to grow large plants.
 This leads to small bulbs (often single cloved bulbs can rounds) and a disappointing harvest.

-Most grocery store garlic is grown in China or California where they have issues with diseases, viruses and parasites (nematodes) that could potentially invade your soil.
-The garlic bulbs might look ok, however these microscopic invaders can easily stay hidden until the right conditions arise.
+Most grocery store garlic is also grown in China or California where they have issues with diseases, viruses and parasites (nematodes) that could potentially invade your soil.
+The garlic bulbs might look ok, however, these microscopic invaders can easily stay hidden until the right conditions arise.

 In addition, California and China have much warmer climates than many of the locations where gardeners grow garlic.
-This means that the store garlic is often not adapted to the local growing conditions and will most likely grow poorly.
-Not growing the right garlic for your climate, often results in a waste of a growers time and a huge disappointment when it comes time to harvest.
+This means that the grocery store garlic is often not adapted to the local growing conditions and will most likely grow poorly.
+Not growing the right garlic for your climate, often results in a waste of time and a huge disappointment when it comes time to harvest.

 When possible, it's best to stick with trusted garlic seed sources that you know will work for your region and climate.
 If you want to try growing grocery store garlic anyway, plant it in an area that is isolated and won't have garlic or onions again in the future.
 That way if some pest or disease does arrive, you will still be able to plant garlic in another clean location in the future.